OpenSimulationInterface/osi-documentation/index.rst

 The Vision
 -----------

-The Open Simulation Interface (OSI) is a generic interface for the environmental perception of automated driving functions in virtual scenarios.
+The Open Simulation Interface (OSI) is a specification for interfaces between models and components of a distributed simulation.
+OSI has a strong focus on environmental perception of automated driving functions.

 As the complexity of automated driving functions rapidly increases, the requirements for test and development methods are growing.
 Testing in virtual environments offers the advantage of completely controlled and reproducible environment conditions.